 Summing Up: What To Do Now

-Your server response time has a significant impact on customer experience and your SERP rankings.
+Your initial server response time significantly impacts customer experience and your SERP rankings.
 Slow load speeds and performance can turn away potential customers and make your website less visible, even to the people who are searching for it.

-There are many ways to reduce server response time, like choosing the right web hosting, optimizing your server, and removing unnecessary bloatware.
+There are many ways to reduce initial server response time, like choosing the right web hosting provider, optimizing your server, and removing unnecessary bloatware.
 But the first step to better server performance begins with finding out what your actual server response time is.

 Try out the methods above for yourself!
 And use that insight to make your website faster, more efficient, and ultimately more profitable.